KageKirin/kagekirin-old.github.com/source/_posts/2012-03-14-mulberry-jam-contd.markdown

 	search.yml
 	videos-and-text-phone.yml
 	videos-and-text-tablet.yml
-If you are creating your own page-defs for more than one project, I makes sense to put them inside this folder (and to commit them back to contribute to the project).
+If you are creating your own page-defs for more than one project, it would probably make sense to put them inside this folder (and to commit them back to the Mulberry project in order to contribute to it).

 A page-def defines which components will be visible for pages based on it.
 E.g.:
 	home-with-header-phone: